ziptrigo/ziptrigo-apps/WARP.md

 - Services use external databases (not shared)

 ### Future Architecture
-- QR Code service will authenticate against User service (not yet implemented)
+- QR Code service will authenticate against Users service (not yet implemented)
-- API Gateway will provide unified entry point with `/user/` and `/qr-code/` prefixes
+- API Gateway will provide unified entry point with `/users/` and `/qr-code/` prefixes
 - More microservices can be added following the same pattern

 ## Key Files and Directories